gie-sakura/msnlora/README.md

 ### Prerequisites

-This is the basic information required to set up a development environment adecuado, for a Pycom device, in this case the LoPys.
+This is the basic information required to set up a suitable development environment for a Pycom device, in this case the LoPys.

 You first need to have Python 3 installed in your computer.
 Check here for the proper instructions and code: